angelickpuppyboy/PCROMULATOR/README.md

 <img width="2048" height="300" alt="image" src="https://github.com/user-attachments/assets/c91bab94-3752-4148-a9af-3576914e87c9" />

 Hi, everyone, my name is Calne!
 I am a relatively new programmer, so I wanted to make my first application as simple as possible.
+The idea was to create a simple lauch script for the ISO of a visual novel I am playing.
 Unfortunately, nobody has ever seemed to want to automate mounting an ISO on Arch before, so I had a rough go of it...
 But there's a first time for everything!

 <img width="2048" height="300" alt="image" src="https://github.com/user-attachments/assets/99839439-2290-4e47-b644-a4f68699d6a8" />